 Justice Coleman grew up in Choctaw County, near Ackerman, and graduated valedictorian from Ackerman High School.
 He graduated cum laude from the University of Mississippi with a Bachelor of Arts degree in history and philosophy.
 He earned his law degree from the University of Mississippi School of Law, where he served as treasurer of the Moot Court Board and the Criminal Law Society.

 He bagged groceries at the Ackerman Piggly Wiggly in high school, and worked as a dishwasher, camp counselor and life guard while pursuing his undergraduate degree.
 He worked as a policy research intern in the office of the Secretary of State before starting law school.
 He served as a summer law clerk at a Tupelo firm.
 After earning his law degree, he served for almost two years as a law clerk for U.S. Magistrate Judge S. Allan Alexander in Oxford.

 He serves as a volunteer firefighter on the Toccopola Volunteer Fire Department in Pontotoc County.
 He is a member of the board of deacons at College Hill Presbyterian Church in Oxford, and a member of the board of directors of the non-profit organization The International Guest House in Oxford.

-He and his wife, Ashleigh Burke Coleman, have one daughter.
+He and his wife, Ashleigh Burke Coleman, have three children.
 They live in Toccopola in an 1897 farmhouse which he restored.